JuliaQUBO/ToQUBO.jl/docs/src/examples/knapsack.md

 The [Knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem) is a classic combinatorial optimization problem that has been extensively studied in computer science and operations research.

 !!! tip "Solving with Quantum Annealers"
-    The knapsack problem is an excellent candidate for quantum annealing and other QUBO-based solvers.
-As an NP-hard problem, finding optimal solutions becomes increasingly difficult for classical computers as the problem size grows.
-Quantum annealers and physics-inspired algorithms can explore the solution space more efficiently by leveraging quantum effects or physical dynamics, potentially finding high-quality solutions faster than classical heuristics for certain problem instances.
+    The knapsack problem is a common benchmark for QUBO-based solvers, including quantum annealers and physics-inspired heuristics.
+As an NP-hard problem, it is useful for comparing how different solvers behave as instances grow, although runtime and solution quality remain strongly instance-dependent.

 We start with some instances of the discrete Knapsack Problem whose standard formulation is